SeldonIO/seldon-core/docs-gb/managing-kafka-topics.md

 You can control this behavior by configuring the `dataflow` section of the model specification.
 Alongside the required `storageUri`, and `requirements` fields, you can optionally include the `cleanTopicsOnDelete` flag.
 This boolean setting determines whether the associated Kafka topics should be deleted when the model is unloaded:

-* If set to `false` (default), topics are retained after the model is deleted.
+* When set to `false` (the default), the topics remain after the model is deleted.

-* If set to `true`, the input and output topics are deleted along with the model.
+* When set to `true`, both the input and output topics are removed when the model is unloaded.

 Here is an example of a manifest file that enables topic cleanup on deletion:
 ```yaml